Rotating Drum Filters

 Filtering Your Aquarium Water

-How Does It Work?
+How Does a Rotating Drum Filter Work?

-Water is either sprayed over the rotating drum, or passed under it,
+Water is either sprayed over the rotating drum or passed under it, causing the drum to spin.

-What Maintenance Does It Require?
+What Maintenance Does a Rotating Drum Filter Require?

-What Should I Be Aware Of?
+What Should I Be Aware of with a Rotating Drum Filter?

 Rotating drum filters often stop rotating - because the water level gets too high or too low, because the spray bar or tubing leading to it gets clogged or moved, or because some piece of debris prevents the drum from rotating.
-If the drum quits rotating, the part of the drum out of the water will dry up, and the Nitrifying bacteria in that part will die.
+If the drum quits rotating, the part of the drum out of the water will dry out, and the Nitrifying bacteria in that part will die.
 This will reduce the filtration capacity of the filter until the drum is started again and bacteria propagates into the section that had dried out.
 Unfortunately, when part of the drum is dry and other parts are wet, the drum is off balance, and may not start rotating again freely.
 At this point, the drum may have to be replaced.

 Because the drum is mostly out of the water, the filter will cause a substantial amount of evaporation.
 This could be potentially harmful to your fish, as topping off the tank increases mineral content and hardness.
 Make sure to always remove water from the tank before topping it off.